trixi-framework/HOHQMesh.jl/docs/src/HQMTool_API.md

    <function name>(<argument>) = ...
 ```
 The name of the function, and the argument are arbitrary.
 The equation can be any legitimate equation.
 The constant `pi` is defined for use.
-Exponention is done with `^`.
+Exponentiation is done with `^`.
 All number literals are interpreted
 as floating point numbers.

 Example: